adaptyteam/adapty-docs/versioned_docs/version-2.0/get-pb-paywalls.md

 ## Fetch the view configuration of paywall designed using Paywall Builder

-After fetching the paywall, check if it includes a `ViewConfiguration`, which indicates that it was created using Paywall Builder.
+After fetching the paywall, check if it includes a `viewConfiguration`, which indicates that it was created using Paywall Builder.
 This will guide you on how to display the paywall.
-If the `ViewConfiguration` is present, treat it as a Paywall Builder paywall; if not,  [handle it as a remote config paywall](present-remote-config-paywalls).
+If the `viewConfiguration` is present, treat it as a Paywall Builder paywall; if not,  [handle it as a remote config paywall](present-remote-config-paywalls).

-For paywalls with a `ViewConfiguration`, use the `getViewConfiguration` method to load the view configuration.
+For paywalls with a `viewConfiguration`, use the `getViewConfiguration` method to load the view configuration.
 In cross-platform SDKs, you can directly call the `createPaywallView` method without manually fetching the view configuration first.

 :::warning
 The result of the `createPaywallView` method can be used only once.
 If you need to reuse it, call the `createPaywallView` method again.